devansh-kumar-jha/Blocks-and-Chains/README.md

 Week 4 - Reading a Block-Chain data from a Binary file.

-Week 5 - Representation of a Block
+Week 5 - Representation of a Block and Block mining.

-Week 6 - Theoretical Advancement into Blocks and Chains
+Week 6 - Theoretical Advancement into Blocks and Chains and web-servers.